Hydraulic containment: Limitations

 The technique has some limitations.
 The pumping may put threat to lowering of groundwater level.
 Again, the operating costs can be expensive because of the labor-intensive requirements of the method.

 Biological

 Trees possess the features to act like living pumps as it pulls water out of the ground for its physiological process.
 This feature attracted environmentalists and led them to think about the possibility of biological hydraulic containment.

 Plants such as willow, sunflower, okra, most of the poplars (such as aspen and cottonwood), pull a large amount of capillary water out of the ground, which can be a useful property of some pollution management efforts and environmental engineering.
-Plants that draw water upwards through the soil into the roots and out through the plant decreases the movement of soluble contaminants downwards, deeper into the site and into the groundwater.
+Plants that draw water upwards through the soil into the roots and out through the plant decrease the movement of soluble contaminants downwards, deeper into the site and into the groundwater.
 Poplars, for example, take up large quantities of water, transpiring between 200 and 1100 liters daily.
 With the functional water table depression created, pollutants are drawn and then taken up for an additional treatment process.